How to win money from limpers

-Often in poker you want to put your opponent on a tough decision.
+In poker you often want to force your opponent to make a tough decision.
 Limping does not achieve that.
 When you limp you will often be raised by another player and need to call more money than an original raise would have cost you (or fold or raise).
 When making this second call you have capped your range making it harder to bluff.
 So you will often be out of position with limited bluffing opportunities.
 Limping and reraising is sometimes used by beginners with a very strong hand.
 That is definitely not a good strategy to maximize winnings with a pair of aces.

 This is the baseline recommended range from Upswing poker:

-That’s a fairly tight range and depending on what you know about the limper and other players and your position you might go wider.
+That is a fairly tight range and depending on what you know about the limper, other players and your position you might go wider.
 Some factors to consider are:

-- What’s your position?
+- What is your position?
 Are you likely to be in position after the flop?

 - What range does the limper have?

 - How often will the limper fold preflop?